TeslaNeuro/Phase-Synchronizer/README.md

 ## Additional Notes
 Want to use, modify, or take inspiration from this for commercial/corporate use?
 Please get in touch for licensing.

-Feel free to tweak the code to fit your needs—there’s room to improve error handling and detection.
+Feel free to tweak the code to fit your needs, there’s room to improve error handling and detection.

 **Contact**: For general or technical questions, I’m happy to help!